singpass/demo-app/README.md

 This repository provides examples of how you might integrate with Singpass (an OIDC provider) as an OIDC client.

+Currently, we have only one example using NodeJS.
+A Java example is in the works.

 ## Running the Demo App Locally

 To run the demo app for your preferred language locally, please refer to the instructions below.